f3d-app/f3d/doc/dev/GOVERNANCE.md

 # Governance Policy

 This document provides the governance policy for F3D (the "Project").
-[Every person](./MAINTAINERS.md) responsible for its maintenance (the "Maintainers") agrees to this policy and to abide by all Project polices, including the [code of conduct](../../CODE-OF-CONDUCT.md) by adding their name to the [MAINTAINERS.md file](./MAINTAINERS.md).
+[Every person](./MAINTAINERS.md) responsible for its maintenance (the "Maintainers") agrees to this policy and to abide by all Project policies, including the [code of conduct](../../CODE-OF-CONDUCT.md) by adding their name to the [MAINTAINERS.md file](./MAINTAINERS.md).

 ## 1. Roles